RDFLib/sparqlwrapper/README.rst

 **SPARQLWrapper** is a simple Python wrapper around a `SPARQL <https://www.w3.org/TR/sparql11-overview/>`_ service to remotely execute your queries.
-It helps by creating the query invocation and, optionally, converting the result into a more manageable format.
+It helps by creating the query invocation and, optionally, converting the result into more manageable formats.

 Installation & Distribution
 ===========================